 This course is for advanced students.
 Students will increase their language skills and knowledge of American culture through study of classic American literature.
 Students utilize critical thinking to the writing styles of masters.
 The language skills of listening, reading, speaking, and writing are further enhanced in this communicative environment.
 The curriculum demonstrates the special skills of story writing representing different eras in American culture.
 A variety of short story selections allows for in-depth study of English and culture in context while expanding the literary horizons of the students.

+ESL 401: English for International Communication

+ESL 401: English for International Communication I (216 total classroom hours)

+This course is designed to meet the needs of high-intermediate and advanced students who wish to improve understanding of the use of technology for global communication both in the business world as well as socially.

+EIC 402: English for International Communication II (216 total classroom hours)

+This course is for advanced students who seek to improve basic communication skills in preparation for a variety of business interactions.
+Students will learn to recognize and abide by workplace culture both domestically and when cooperating on an international level.

+EIC 403: English for International Communication III (216 total classroom hours)

+The final level of EIC focuses on developing strong leaders in the global workplace; recognizing and demonstrating effective verbal and non-verbal communication styles, abiding by accepted rules of business etiquette when outside of the workplace, gaining a basic understanding of common global business structures, and understanding the importance of “going the extra mile”.

 IEC Curriculum Guide